 The message did not disclose any reason but had ‘GDPR’ in the redirected web page address.

 When readers tried accessing the LA Times website in Brussels and London, the message read:

 We are engaged on the issue and committed to looking at options that support our full range of digital offerings to the EU market.
 We continue to identify technical compliance solutions that will provide all readers with our award-winning journalism

-For the readers worldwide, we do expect that this issue gets resolved soon and the traditional popular newspapers get to reach them digitally again.
+For readers worldwide, we expect this issue to be resolved soon and the traditional popular newspapers reach them digitally again.